Vienna Blood (TV series)

-Vienna Blood is a British-Austrian psychological thriller television series set in Vienna, Austria, in the 1900s.
-Based on the Liebermann novels by Frank Tallis, the series follows Max Liebermann (Matthew Beard), a doctor and student of Sigmund Freud, as he assists Police Detective Oskar Rheinhardt (Juergen Maurer).
+Vienna Blood is a British-Austrian procedural drama television series set in Vienna, Austria, in the early 1900s.
+Based on the Liebermann novels by Frank Tallis, the series follows Max Liebermann (Matthew Beard), a doctor and student of Sigmund Freud, as he assists Police Detective Oskar Reinhardt (Jürgen Maurer).
 By providing psychological insights into the subjects’ motives, they investigate disturbing murders with success.
-A continuing sub-theme is the growing anti-Semitism against the Liebermann family.
-Max is a member of a liberal Jewish family in Leopolstadt, a traditional Jewish district, while Oskar, a lapsed Catholic, is based at that district's police precinct.
+A continuing sub-theme is the growing antisemitism against the Liebermann family.
+Max is a member of a liberal British Jewish family in Leopoldstadt, a traditional Jewish district, while Oskar, a lapsed Catholic, is based at that district's police precinct.

-It began broadcasting on BBC Two on 18 November 2019.
-On 6 July 2020, it was recommissioned for a second series.
-The third series began broadcasting on BBC Two on 14 December 2022.
+The first series began broadcasting on BBC Two on 18 November 2019.
+On 6 July 2020, it was recommissioned for a second series, which premiered in 2021.
+The programme was renewed for a third series, which began broadcasting on BBC Two on 14 December 2022, and a fourth, which began airing on 4 August 2024.